Harj95/Hangman_Project/README.md

 # Table of Contents

-# Description of the project: what it does, the aim of the project, and what you learned
+# Description
+This hangman game is a single player game that genorates a randomly selected word, in which the player must guess each letter of the word to sucessfully win the game within 5 lives

 # Installation instructions
 1. Download the latest version of python on your computer.